-At the end of the movie, Groot is seen growing faster when he is exposed to music — just as real plants have been known to do.
+At the end of the movie, Groot is seen growing faster when he is exposed to music — just as real plants are rumored to do.

-During Thor 2, it was unclear why the Asgardians didn't make any effort to use the Aether against the Dark Elves, or at least the Tesseract (which they do understand).
+During Thor: The Dark World, it was unclear why the Asgardians didn't make any effort to use the Aether against the Dark Elves, or at least the Tesseract (which they do understand).
 After watching people be torn apart simply by touching an Infinity Stone (and the resulting explosion), it becomes very clear why that was never an option.

-The Collector mentioned earlier that groups have tried to hold and Infinity Gem's power before, but they never survived for long.
-Every Guardian is something unique: Star Lord's father was some ancient being (who his mother mistook for an angel), Gamora is a cybernetic assassin, enhanced by Thanos (who wants to recover all the gems), Drax has a hardcore focus and sense of duty, Rocket survived being taken apart and rebuilt, and Groot is a Floral Colossus, something so rare and old that not even the Collector knew what he was.
+The Collector mentioned earlier that groups have tried to hold an Infinity Gem's power before, but they never survived for long.
+Every Guardian is something special durability-wise: Star-Lord's father was some ancient being (who his mother mistook for an angel); Gamora is a cybernetic assassin, enhanced by Thanos, who can survive the vacuum of space longer than most (and if anything like Nebula, rocket launchers as well); Drax with a hardcore focus and sense of duty, and while not at Ronan's level, survived a crashing spaceship landing on him not minutes beforehand; Rocket survived being taken apart and rebuilt over and over, and is similarly outfitted with cybernetic attachments.

 When Yondu opens the orb to find the Troll Doll.
-Star Lord, quite literally, trolled him... and did it with a surprisingly sensitive gift, given Yondu's fondness for knickknacks.
-Given that Peter was raised by Yondu, Yondu probably saw it several times while Quill grew up.
+Star-Lord, quite literally, trolled him... and did it with a surprisingly sensitive gift, given Yondu's fondness for knickknacks.
+Given that Peter was raised by Yondu, Yondu probably saw it several times while Peter grew up.
 Yondu knew that this was a heartfelt gift.

-A meta example: All the songs on Peter's "Awesome Mix" cassette are from The Seventies, the decade Peter's mom was a teenager.
-It's also when most of the characters in the movie were created in the comics (Star-Lord, Gamora, Rocket, Drax, Thanos, the Nova Corps and Howard the Duck).
+A meta example: all the songs on Peter's "Awesome Mix" cassette are from The '70s, the decade Peter's mom was a teenager.
+It's also when most of the characters in the movie were created in the comics (Star-Lord, Gamora, Rocket, Drax, Thanos, the Nova Corps, and Howard the Duck).

 Rocket is an accomplished thief who believes that any item that he wants more than its owner does should be rightfully his.
 Of course!
 It's in his nature.
 Raccoons are the thieves of the animal kingdom.
 (A lot of his other traits are also very raccoon-ish; he's good with his tiny little hands, he's very clever, and he's got an awful temper when pushed).